Table of Contents

 - Character prioritizes principles over popularity: Leaders with character make decisions based on values, even when unpopular.
 They embody the truth that “Culture asks us to follow . . .
 Character compels us to lead.”

-- Character catalyzes positive change: Leaders grounded in character confront systemic flaws, working to implement meaningful change—even if it disrupts entrenched practices.
+- Character catalyzes positive change: Leaders grounded in character confront systemic flaws and work to implement meaningful change, even if it disrupts entrenched practices.

 - Culture can reflect biases: Cultural norms often mirror societal or organizational biases.
 Without character to challenge these norms, culture risks perpetuating inequality or exclusion.